 When it comes to capitalization use whatever case you want, but I’m still gonna give you some tips.
 If Google do use your meta descriptions unlike titles it will keep the case of your characters.
 Naturally capitalizing important words can draw attention.
 Never ever use only capital letters throughout the entire text.
 Same can be said about lowercase letters.
 And last but not least: don’t capitalize every letter just because you can especially For Really Long Sentences, Because This Can Get In The Way Of Easy Readability and Quick Scanning From Searchers Who Are In A Hurry.

 So to put everything together.
-Meta Description Tag gives you a lot of control of what people see before they arrive to your page.
-The truth is they will not arrive there at all if your don’t show something compelling, unique and attractive.
-Those are statistics,not an opinion.
+Meta Description Tag gives you a lot of control of what people see before they arrive at your page.
+The truth is they will not arrive there at all if you don’t show something compelling, unique and attractive.
+Those are statistics, not an opinion.
 Now go on and give your SEO and click-through rate a boost.
 You can thank me later.